Kolkir/mlcpp/polynomial_regression_gpu/README.md

 # Polynomial regression with MShadow library tutorial

-There are a lot of articles about how to use Python for solving Machine Learning problems, with this article I start series of materials on how to use modern C++ for solving same problems and which libraries can be used.
-I assume that readers are already familiar with Machine Learning concepts and will concentrate on technical issues only.

-I start with simple polynomial regression to make a model to predict an amount of traffic passed through the system at some time point.
+Hello, this is my second article about how to use modern C++ for solving m polynomial regression to make a model to predict an amount of traffic passed through the system at some time point.
 Our prediction will be based on data gathered over some time period.
 The ``X`` data values correspond to time points and ``Y`` data values correspond to time points.

 For this tutorial I chose [XTensor](https://github.com/QuantStack/xtensor) library, you can find documentation for it [here](https://xtensor.readthedocs.io/en/latest).
 This library was chosen because of its API, which is made similar to ``numpy`` as much as possible.
 There are a lot of other linear algebra libraries for C++ like ``Eigen`` or ``VieanCL`` but this one allows you to convert ``numpy`` samples to C++ with a minimum effort.